w495/bulk-video-converter/README.md

 It has some special features.
 * Dependent profiles that are handles consequently when the result of one processing is used as an input to another one (system `wait` is applied).
 See [dependent encoding config](examples/featured/dependent-encoding/dependent-encoding.untested.config.yaml) and [dependent encoding log](examples/featured/dependent-encoding/dependent-encoding.raw.yaml) as a visul representation of processing sequence.
 * Configurable asynchronous handing for files and profiles.
 * Device capturing based on FFMpeg's device handling.
-See [screen capturing config](examples/featured/screen-capturing/screen-capturing.test-config.yaml) and [screen capturing output](examples/featured/screen-capturing/screen-capturing.wanted.yaml)
+See [screen capturing test config](examples/featured/screen-capturing/screen-capturing.test-config.yaml) and [screen capturing test output](examples/featured/screen-capturing/screen-capturing.wanted.yaml).
 * Simple scene detection based on FFMpeg's filter `select='gt(scene,0.4)'.

 See also `examples` directory.